KarthikB-dev/karthikb-dev.github.io/README.md

 # Karthik Bhattaram

-## Who is Karthik?
+## Who Am I?

 I'm a third year computer science major at UCSB.
-CS is my passion!
+I'm from the Bay Area originally.

 ## Why Was This Made?